r4hulgupta/simple-website-tf-chef/README.md

 1. Create a new seed project
 2. Assign billing account to seed project
 3. Create GCS bucket for Terraform state
-4. Create a GSR repo for source code management
+4. Create a CSR repo for source code management
 5. Create a GCP IAM service account to use with Terraform to perform deployment
 6. Create a service account key and save it locally
 7. Grant permissions to deployment service account